Tuyuksu Glacier: Exploration

 N.N.
 Palgov made expedition trips to the Tuyuksu area and the results of his observations confirmed the visual impressions which were compiled from the analysis of Gorodetsky's photographs from 1922 to 1926.

 Two expeditions were led by G.R.
-Yunusov in 1937-1938.
+Yunusov in 1937–1938.
 During the expeditions glaciers were plotted on the plan, conducting observations of glacier's melting and movement.

 A seasonal weather station Tuyuksu-2 began operating in 1968, which carried out measurements of snow and ice ablation near the meteorological station.

 In 1971 two wooden huts were built to continue year-round observations of the glacier.
 The set up of these huts significantly improved the living conditions of the glaciologists and had a positive impact on the process of observation and research.

 In the early 1990s research almost ceased for lack of funding.
-However, in 2000s appeared several foreign grants for research.
+However, the 2000s (decade) brought several foreign grants for research.